openfoodfoundation/inception-pipe/README.md

     Issues that are reviewed and approved.
 They go at the same time into the Dev Pipe ("Dev Ready") → **using the Zen Hub Feature to connect workspaces**

     **LABELS**

+    Issues / Inception Requests that are newly created could require input from Design, Product, Tech and might be parked until further inception is prioritized

+    - Needs Design Work
+    - Needs Product Work
+    - Needs Tech Work
+    - Parked

      Issues that cannot move forward in the pipe, until they get input from Design, Tech or Product

     - Blocked: Design Input needed
     - Blocked: Tech Input needed
     - Blocked: Product Input Needed

     Labels about where the issue/epic is coming from

     - Wishlist
     - Papercut
     - Feature request
     - etc.